CHOOSE THE BEST PRODUCTS FOR TRAINING

 Increase Participation

-Give every participant ways to get-up-and-learn, play competitive games that don't distract from your lessons, and chime in with an answer.
+Give every participant ways to get up and learn with our classroom resources.
+Play competitive games that don't distract from your lessons, and chime in with an answer.

 How toincrease participation infographic